About the Council

 Authority

-The Substitute Care Advisory Council (Council) is authorized by both state and federal law: in New Mexico, the Citizen Substitute Care Review Act (Act), §§32A-8-1 et seq. and federally, the Child Abuse Prevention & Treatment Act (CAPTA), 42 U.S.C. §5101 et seq.
+The Substitute Care Advisory Council (Council) is authorized by New Mexico state law, the Citizen Substitute Care Review Act (Act), §§32A-8-1 et seq.

 The purpose of the Act is to provide a permanent system for independent and objective monitoring of children placed in the custody of the NM Children, Youth & Families Department (CYFD) and evaluate the extent to which CYFD is effectively discharging its child protection responsibilities.
-This includes the CAPTA requirement to review the state agency’s compliance with the CAPTA state plan, the coordination with foster care and adoption programs, and to provide public outreach and comment.
 The Act, as revised July 1, 2016, established the Council which is administratively attached to the NM Regulation & Licensing Department in accordance with the provisions of Section 9-1-7 NMSA 1978.

-Both the Act and CAPTA require the participation of citizens and allow individual case reviews to meet mandates.
+Substitute care review boards under the Act have been identified by CYFD to meet its Child Abuse Prevention and Treatment Act (CAPTA) requirements for citizen review panels.
 See the ‘Volunteers’ link at the top of this page for more information on citizen participation.

 Per the Act, the responsibilities of the Council include: